Sxtn

-SXTN was a German hip hop duo from Berlin consisting of rappers Juju and Nura.
+Sxtn (stylized in all caps) was a German hip hop duo from Berlin consisting of rappers Juju and Nura.
 They are known for their somewhat-mockingly provocative lyrics, that often play on stereotypical rap themes such as sex, weed-smoking, money and party lifestyles.

 Members

 The duo consists of rappers Juju and Nura.
 Nura Habib Omer left Saudi-Arabia at the age of three, when her mother fled to Germany with Nura and her three siblings.
 After two years in a refugee home, they moved to Wuppertal.
 At the age of 18, Nura moved to Berlin.
 Juju, whose real name is Judith Wessendorf, grew up in Neukölln with a German mother and a Moroccan father.
 She met Nura at the age of 17.